CammyLeone/devious-buttplug/README.md

 ---

+### Goon

+Does someone need to be put into a trance-like submissive state?

+[Goon](https://plug.willyouplease.me/goon "Goon") will do that for you.
+Bring your own photos and a vibrating toy!
+This app will display the photos on a continuous random loop, until the user is mesmerized and fixated on whatever they're looking at.

+For extra-twisted folx, feel free to plug in photos of something you're reluctant to be turned on by 😈

+Drooling and orgasms are optional with [Goon](https://plug.willyouplease.me/goon "Goon").

+---

 ### react-buttplug

 All of the above apps are powered by [react-buttplug](https://github.com/CammyLeone/devious-buttplug/tree/main/react-buttplug).
 It's not published to NPM yet, but it will be soon.
 Give me a poke if you want me to hurry up on that.